-Throughout the last few months of my work with Gaya, we’ve been talking a lot about the people in my life, and how I’m relating to them.
+Throughout the last few months of my work with my teacher, Gaya, we’ve been talking a lot about the people in my life, and how I’m relating to them.
 Gaya keeps repeating to me that there’s no one “out there;” everyone is really just a mirror reflecting back at me.

 At first this was difficult to grasp.
-Surely, the people in my life are real humans – I can touch them, see them, hear them (even smell them sometimes).
-I accepted what she was telling me, but it didn’t really sink in until much later.
-What she meant is that who they are to us, how we see them, how they make us feel, is nothing more than a reflection of how we see ourselves.
+Surely, the people in my life are real humans – I can touch them, see them, hear them (even smell them, sometimes).
+I accepted that what she was telling me might be right, but I didn’t understand what to do with it.

 The way this plays out is very interesting.
 I’ll give you an example.